What You Need To Do After a Car Accident: A Complete Guide

 Even if a police officer documents some of the facts, make sure you have them for your own records.

-If the other driver was responsible for the accident, you should also contact their insurer, since motorists who are at fault may not want to report the accident for fear of raising their insurance rates or concerns about other financial or legal repercussions.
+If the other driver caused the accident, you should also contact their insurance company.
+Sometimes, people who cause an accident won't report it for fear of raising their insurance rates or concerns about other financial or legal repercussions.

 4. Take photos of the damage

-- All four sides of each vehicle involved
+- All four sides of each car in the accident

-- The damaged parts of your vehicle (from multiple angles)
+- The damaged parts of your car, from multiple angles

 If you have a dashcam, download the footage and send it to your insurance company.
-This will be especially helpful if the other party refuses to assume responsibility, since live video footage can demonstrate the sequence of events.
+This will be especially helpful if the other driver refuses to assume responsibility, since live video footage can clearly show the sequence of events.

-Next, you'll need to deal with the insurance.
+Next, you'll need to deal with the insurance companies.
 If you're not sure already, take a look at your insurance policy to see what it covers before calling your insurance company.
-The two types of liability coverage that you'll want to review include property damage and bodily injury.

 - Florida